yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-05-web-development-essentials/css-best-practices/README.md

 - Change every elements class name in order to satisfy BEM convention
 - Change styles class names in order to satisfy BEM convention

-_Pro Tip: This Exercise will be tested with css which satisfy BEM convention!_
+_Pro Tip: This Exercise will be tested with CSS which satisfy BEM convention!_

 Example: